jonathanyeh0723/OpenVINO_coursera_Intermediate/Course_1_Quiz.md

 - [ ] ExecutableNetwork

 Feedback: Correct!
 This is the class that handles the interfaces to the devices, and extensions are generally specific to the targeted device.

+#### 11. The query_network method of IECore returns:

+- [x] ` All the network layers supported by the device specified`
+- [ ] All the network layers unsupported by the device specified
+- [ ] All the input shapes of the network layers
+- [ ] All the output shapes of the network layers

+Feedback: Correct!
+If there are layers that are not supported, you will either need to add an extension or add a different device to the mix.
+We’ll discuss the latter in a later video.

+#### 12. The input images must always reshaped to be NCHW.

+- [ ] True
+- [ ] `False`

+Feedback: Correct!
+NCHW format is used internally by inference engine, but the input is whatever the network used.
+If the network used NHWC then the input is NHWC, and inference engine will do its own internal conversion to NCHW.